Zaczero/cpython/Doc/library/stdtypes.rst

    pair: built-in function; len

 A :term:`mapping` object maps :term:`hashable` values to arbitrary objects.
-Mappings are mutable objects.
-There is currently only one standard mapping type, the :dfn:`dictionary`.
+The standard mutable mapping type is the :dfn:`dictionary`.
+For an immutable mapping, see :class:`frozendict`.
 (For other containers see the built-in :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)